 Asakusa is a private gallery space for contemporary art programs and renovation project, developed in collaboration with architect Kosaku Matsumoto (Blue Architects, Zurich) and curator Koichiro Osaka (SCAI The Bathhouse, Tokyo).
-The residential property was built in 1965 in Asakusa, one of the Tokyo’s most bustling tourist districts, and is located steps away from busy streets in a secluded area where 20 households live side-to-side and back-to-back, forming a discreet colony.
+The residential property was built in 1965 in Asakusa, one of Tokyo’s most bustling tourist districts, and is located steps away from busy streets in a secluded area where 20 households live side-to-side and back-to-back, forming a discreet colony.

-During three months of an onsite residency, Matsumoto and Osaka engaged in day-to-day discussion and construction, constantly reworking the spatial design in life-size scale of 1/1.
-The use of architectural drawings and scale models were abandoned as they extracted elements intrinsically linked to the neighborhood.
-While ensuring direct and continual access to building materials, the project sought to evoke the participants’ response to existing features as the house was being dismantled, and articulate a process of reconstruction where each segment becomes a realization of conceived dialogue.
+During three months of an onsite residency, Matsumoto and Osaka engaged in day-to-day discussion and construction, constantly reworking the spatial design on a life-size scale of 1/1.
+The use of architectural drawings and scale models was abandoned as they extracted elements intrinsically linked to the neighborhood.
+While ensuring direct and continual access to building materials, the project sought to evoke the participants’ response to existing features as the house was being dismantled and articulate a process of reconstruction where each segment becomes a realization of conceived dialogue.
 Suggesting how the formation of mutual consensus itself becomes an aim of the architectural project, the project also poses a hypothetical question on wholeness and segments: How is it possible to avoid conceptual reductionism and suspend wholeness in a reflective state through external effects?
 As the house is lived and performed, it acts as a responsive medium active in relation to the surroundings.

-photo｜Nobutada OMOTE / Ippei Shinzawa
+photography_Nobutada OMOTE / Ippei Shinzawa